Linuxfabrik/monitoring-plugins/PLUGINS-WILDFLY.md

 # WildFly Plugins

 The WildFly plugins talk to the WildFly / JBoss EAP HTTP management API (`/management`, default port `9990`).
 They work for both standalone and domain modes; in domain mode you additionally pass `--node` and `--instance` to select the managed server to query.

 ## Plugins in this group

 * `wildfly-deployment-status`: state of every deployed application (`.war`, `.ear`).
 * `wildfly-gc-status`: garbage-collection activity.
 * `wildfly-memory-pool-usage`: JVM memory pool utilization (Eden, Old Gen, Metaspace, ...).
 * `wildfly-memory-usage`: JVM heap and non-heap totals.
 * `wildfly-non-xa-datasource-stats`: connection-pool stats for non-XA datasources.
 * `wildfly-server-status`: overall server state (alerts when the server is not `running`).
 * `wildfly-thread-usage`: thread counts (current, daemon, peak).
 * `wildfly-uptime`: server uptime.
+* `wildfly-version`: alerts when the installed version is behind the latest stable WildFly release on GitHub.
 * `wildfly-xa-datasource-stats`: connection-pool stats for XA datasources.

 ## Authentication

 WildFly's management API requires a user in the `ManagementRealm`.
 Create one with the shipped `add-user.sh` script:

 ```bash
 /opt/wildfly/bin/add-user.sh